 When determining the best age to buy funeral insurance, many people fall into predictable traps.
 Avoiding these can save your beneficiaries thousands of dollars and months of stress.

-- Waiting for Better Health: As an end-of-life consultant, I see people delay their application until they lose weight or manage their blood pressure.
+- Waiting for Better Health: Some people delay their application until they lose weight or manage their blood pressure.
 Unfortunately, the "age penalty" usually outweighs any health-improvement discount you might receive.

 - Assuming Savings Are Enough: Many believe their savings account will cover the funeral.
 However, bank accounts are often frozen in probate for months.
 Funeral insurance usually pays out within 24–48 hours, providing immediate cash for the funeral home.

 - Using Term Life for Final Expenses: Term life insurance often expires at age 80.
 If you outlive the policy, you are left with no coverage at the exact time you need it most.
-For final expenses, whole life vs term for funeral is a critical comparison—whole life is almost always the better choice for burial needs.
+For final expenses, whole life or a dedicated final-expense policy is usually the safer choice, because the coverage does not lapse with age.

 - Keeping the Policy a Secret: A significant percentage of life insurance goes unclaimed because beneficiaries didn't know the policy existed.
 Always provide your beneficiary with the policy number and the insurer's contact information immediately after purchase.